ShareIt-project/DataChannel-polyfill/README.md

 DataChannel-polyfill
 ====================

-Web browser polyfill that implement the WebRTC DataChannel API over a websocket
+Web browser polyfill that implement the WebRTC DataChannel API over a websocket.
+It implement the full latest DataChannel API specification defined at 2012-10-21.

 Credits
 -------